amitxv/PC-Tuning/docs/research.md

 } DISPLAYCONFIG_SCALING;
 ```

 As you can see above, there is no option in the GPU control panel that corresponds to ``DISPLAYCONFIG_SCALING_IDENTITY``.
-Consequently, people have resorted to changing the ``Scaling`` value to 1 manually in registry and claim to perceive a difference, but does this actually set the scaling mode to identity scaling?
+Consequently, people have resorted to changing the ``Scaling`` value to 1 manually in registry and claim to perceive a difference, but does this really set the scaling mode to identity scaling?
 Does changing the value even work when the native resolution is used?
 Isn't the identity scaling mode already being used with the native resolution?
 What other factors determine the scaling mode?
-After all, Microsoft states that this is a **request** for what scaling mode to use, it does not necessarily mean that it will be used.
+After all, Microsoft states that this is a request for what scaling mode to use, it does not necessarily mean that it will be used.

 All the questions above can be answered by simply retrieving the current scaling mode value with the data [QueryDisplayConfig](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-querydisplayconfig) returns then test what it is in different scenarios.
 The example program in the documentation can be used to display the current scaling mode by logging ``path.targetInfo.scaling`` to the console.
 Compiled binaries and the source code can be found in the [QueryDisplayScaling repository](https://github.com/amitxv/QueryDisplayScaling).